-On this unique itinerary of Assam and Nagaland, the two most diverse and intriguing of northeast India’s states, discover not only the natural wonders — the forests interwoven with rivers, and the animals and birds which live there — but also the indigenous tribes whose cultures have developed in harmony with their environment and, even today, are relatively untouched by the outside world, who follow their indigenous ways of subsistence living and cultural practices.
+On this unique itinerary of Assam and Nagaland, the two most diverse and intriguing of northeast India’s states, discover not only the natural wonders — the forests interwoven with rivers, and the animals and birds which live there — but also the indigenous communities whose cultures have developed in harmony with their environment and, even today, are relatively untouched by the outside world, who follow their indigenous ways of subsistence living and cultural practices.

 (Meals: B-Breakfast, L-Lunch, D-Dinner)

 Depart from London Heathrow this afternoon on the Emirates flight to Kolkata, via Dubai.

 Starting at dawn, you will visit Kolkata’s glorious flower market, then embark on a full day of sightseeing, focused on the city’s colonial heritage.
 Architectural highlights will include Dalhousie Square, with its High Court, Town Hall, Writers’ Building, and General Post Office; the Anglican St. Paul’s Cathedral, noted for its imposing gothic design; and the superb Victoria Memorial, in the Indo-Saracenic revivalist style.
 In the evening you will have the chance to compare what you’ve seen with indigenous development on Kolkata’s ghats, visible from the deck as you sail out on the Hooghly River.
 B,D

 A morning flight will bring you from Kolkata, across Bangladesh, to the Assamese city of Jorhat.
 Jorhat is a prosperous place, and has been chosen as one of two cities in the state to be developed as a sunshine city, one which is powered by solar energy.
 It is a two-hour drive from Jorhat to the boundary of the Kaziranga National Park, where you will check in at the Diphlu River Lodge, your home for the next two nights.